lyuanz/sperm_test/readme.md

-testing various codes for making a computational sperm
+testing various codes from Schoeller_2020